 Methods

 Study Design/Patient sampling.
 Eligible patients for this study were at least 18 years old, willing to sign informed consent, able to tolerate removal of 58 mL of blood, and willing to collect a stool sample.
 Patient age at the time of enrollment ranged from 29 to 89 with a median of 60.
 All patients were asymptomatic and were excluded if they had undergone surgery, radiation, or chemotherapy for current CRC prior to baseline samples or had inflammatory bowel disease, known hereditary non-polyposis CRC, or familial adenomatous polyposis.
 Colonoscopies were performed and fecal samples were collected from subjects in 4 locations: Toronto (Ontario, Canada), Boston (Massachusetts, USA), Houston (Texas, USA), and Ann Arbor (Michigan, USA).
 Patient diagnoses were determined by colonoscopic examination and histopathological review of any biopsies taken.
 Patients with an adenoma greater than 1cm, more than three adenomas of any size, or an adenoma with villous histology were classified as advanced adenoma.
 Whole evacuated stool was collected from each patient either prior to colonoscopy preparation or 1-2 weeks after colonoscopy.
 This has been shown to be sufficient time for the microbiota to recover from colonoscopy preparation[20].
 Stool samples were packed in ice, shipped to a processing center via next day delivery and stored at -80˚C. The University of Michigan Institutional Review Board approved this study, and all subjects provided informed consent.
+This study conformed to the guidelines of the Helsinki Declaration.

 Fecal Immunochemical Tests.
 Fecal material for FIT was collected from frozen stool aliquots using OC FIT-CHEK sampling bottles (Polymedco Inc.) and processed using an OC-Auto Micro 80 automated system (Polymedco Inc.).
 Hemoglobin concentrations were used for generating ROC curves for FIT and for building the MMT.